IVenzon/cse15l-lab-reports/Lab-Reports/week-5-lab-report-3.md

 Source: [GeeksForGeeks: grep command in Unix/Linux](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)

-However, there are alternative commands to `grep` that can give us similar results.
+There are a lot of different command line options for `grep` that can give us specific results.
 This is what we will be exploring in this lab report.